Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been chosen as underdogs in 32 games this year and have walked away with the win 14 times (43.8%) in those games.
+- The Tigers have been victorious in 15, or 45.5%, of the 33 contests they have been chosen as underdogs in this season.

-- Detroit has entered 11 games this season as the underdog by +165 or more and is 5-6 in those contests.
+- Detroit has a record of 5-6 in games where bookmakers have it as underdogs of at least +165 on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 37.7% chance of walking away with the win.
+- The moneyline set for this matchup implies the Tigers have a 37.7% chance of coming away with a victory in the contest.

-- Games involving Detroit have gone over the total set by bookmakers in 17 of 33 chances this season.
+- Detroit and its opponents have gone over the total this season in 18 of its 34 opportunities.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.